Publish and Synchronization

 $productAbstractEntity->save();

-Manual event emitting
+Manual event triggering

-You can trigger the publish event manually using the Event Facade:
+You can trigger the publish event manually using the event facade:

 $this->eventFacade->trigger(CmsStorageConfig::CMS_KEY_PUBLISH_WRITE, (new EventEntityTransfer())->setId($id));

-- The list of modified columns
+• A list of modified columns

 {